Andrew Ritchie (art historian): Work with the 'Monuments Men' 1945–1946

 In 1945 Ritchie was selected by the Roberts Commission to serve in the Monuments and Fine Arts Section of the United States Army – known as the Monuments Men – as a representative of the Commanding General in Austria, a civilian with the rank of colonel.
 Between June 1945 and May 1946, he assisted in the repatriation of art stolen by the Nazis.

 He went to Munich, the main collecting point for works of art that had been stolen by the Nazis and stored in salt mines in Austria.
 His role was to supervise the return of works of art to their original countries – France, Netherlands etc. There he dealt with representatives of the various countries who were claiming losses.
 He was helped in his task by the meticulous details the Nazis kept about the origin of each plundered art work down to the day it arrived at the salt mines and the number of the train that delivered it.
 These details helped him to establish the veracity of each claim.
 In addition, the art was very well conserved as the salt mines provided ideal storage with natural air conditioning and a steady temperature.
-Ritchie was responsible for personally delivering two important items: a self-portrait by Vermeer, and the Habsberg Treasure.
+Ritchie was responsible for personally delivering two important items: a self-portrait by Vermeer, and the Habsburg Treasure.

 The Vermeer self-portrait, 'The Art of Painting'.
 Originally owned by the Austrian Czernin family, it was claimed that in 1940 Count Jaromir Czernin had to sell the painting to Hitler under duress in order to save the life of his family.
 However the Austrian state determined that as it had been sold, the family was not due restitution, and it belonged to the state.
 Ritchie travelled to Vienna by train with the painting to hand it over to the Kunsthistorisches Museum.
 He locked himself in a sleeping compartment with the picture and a splendid picnic of pheasant and Burgundy supplied by a French colleague.
-Subsequently the ownership of the painting was disputed, and the Czernin family pressed for the painting to be returned to them, but the Austrian authorities decided in 2011 that the sale was not forced and that the Czernin family could not claim ownership.
+Subsequently, the ownership of the painting was disputed, and the Czernin family pressed for the painting to be returned to them, but the Austrian authorities decided in 2011 that the sale was not forced and that the Czernin family could not claim ownership.

-In order to emphasise the separation of the Austrian state from Germany, Ritchie was tasked to return the whole Habsberg Treasure to Vienna.
+In order to emphasise the separation of the Austrian state from Germany, Ritchie was tasked to return the whole Habsburg Treasure to Vienna.
 Hitler had taken this from Austria to Nuremberg to emphasise the unification of the old Habsburg empire.
 Having requested some railway carriages to transport them, it was found that the packing cases – particularly that containing the 13th century coronation cope were too big for the train so a C-47 plane was commandeered instead.

 He was later honoured by France and the Netherlands for this work and received the Cross of the French Legion of Honour.